Basics of Health

 Another requirement too often ignored is that each of us is actually a community.
 There are trillions of bacteria in our bodies that are part of our health team…they are in fact required for life.
 To better appreciate them and to learn how to protect them, read about probiotics.
 Also see the page on Supplements for more on requirements.
 We are designed to be well.
 When we aren’t, the problem can usually be traced back to a lack of something we need or an excess of something that the body can’t handle.

 Overloads: The body is prepared for reasonable challenges.
 Smoking is an example of a challenge that is NOT reasonable.
 According to the Centers for Disease Control, “Tobacco smoke contains a deadly mix of more than 7,000 chemicals.
 Hundreds are toxic.
 About 70 can cause cancer.”
+This video is a creative, graphic and motivating demonstration of what a smoker is doing to his or her lungs with just one pack of smokes a day for a month.
 Less obvious is the fact that even too much of a good thing can become a bad thing.
 See other threats on the page on Toxins.

 Another overload that is just now being understood is that sitting too much is very hard on the body.